DanielCosme/Launch-School-JS-120/study_guide/study.md

 - They way to access this property is by using `Object.getPrototypeOf()`.
 - Relations in the protorypal chain can be cheeked using `Object.isPrototypeOf()`;
 - Objects can be assigned its prototype at creation by `Object.create()`
-- Objects be default will have `Object.prototype` as their prototype.
+- Objects by default will have `Object.prototype` as their prototype.
+- Prototypes can be assigned manually via `Object.setProtorypeOf()`.

 Looking up a property in the prototype chain is the basis for prototypal inheritance, or property sharing through the prototype chain.
 Objects lower down in the chain inherit properties and behaviors from objects in the chain above.
 That is, downstream objects can delegate properties or behaviors to upstream objects.